vaibhav-js/fyle-internship-challenge-23/README.md

 ## Further Help

 Visit the [Angular Documentation](https://angular.io/guide/styleguide) to learn more.
-Styling should be strictly done with [Tailwind CSS](https://tailwindcss.com/docs/installation).